Relieves hot flashes and vaginal dryness due to menopause.

 - Can be expensive since it's only available as a brand name product.

-Side effects for Estrogel (Estradiol Gel)
+Side effect rates for Estrogel (Estradiol Gel)

 - Higher risk if:

 - › Using estrogen for more than one year

 Vaginal bleeding after menopause can be a warning sign of uterus (endometrial) cancer, so let your doctor know if you notice any unusual bleeding.
 When estrogen is prescribed to women after menopause who still have a uterus, progestin should be used with it to lower the risk of cancer.
 Low-dose vaginal estrogen products are often a better choice than oral pills for women 65 years or older who have vaginal symptoms.

 This is a black box warning.
 The FDA requires this warning when there is a significant risk of serious or life-threatening effects that anyone taking the drug should consider.

 Common concerns from people taking Estrogel (Estradiol Gel)Final section.
 Do you want to return to drug navigation?